Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Conclusions

 We investigated the critical temperature for superconductivity in several two- and three-dimensional extensions of the Lieb lattice with DMFT.
 While the superconducting properties for these extensions differ in various ways, we found that the flat-band ratio, i.e. the ratio of the number of flat bands at the Fermi energy to the total number of bands (or orbitals), plays a role in determining the critical temperature.
-For some of the models considered, the temperature at which the superconducting order parameters and the superfluid weight vanish increases when the flat-band ratio is increased.
+For all of the models considered, except the 2D and 3D twice-extended ones, the temperature at which the superconducting order parameters and the superfluid weights obtained from the DMFT calculations vanish increases when the flat-band ratio is increased.
 In a sense, this result can be expected, since the number of states at the Fermi energy is increased with the number of flat bands.
-However, other features of the band structure also seem to play a role at high temperature: for instance, the diagonal extension of the two-dimensional Lieb lattice, which features partially flat dispersive bands, has an increased critical temperature compared to other versions of the extended Lieb lattice.

 The importance of quantum geometry in the zero-temperature superfluid weight of flat bands is well-established and has been verified, for instance, by quantum Monte Carlo and DMFT computations~\cite{Julku2016,Peri2021,Herzog-Arbeitman2022,Hofmann2023}.
 In this $T=0$ limit, it is known that both the flat-band ratio and the minimal quantum metric play a role.
 Our results show that in this limit with small interaction strengths, the simple mean-field analytical result for the superfluid weight agrees with DMFT calculations even when the isolated flat band and uniform pairing conditions used in its derivation are poorly met.
 Furthermore, we find that with larger interaction strengths the analytical mean-field result agrees qualitatively with the DMFT calculations.
 A higher flat-band ratio can, in principle, result in a higher zero-temperature superfluid weight, but the quantum metric becomes zero when the ratio is brought to its maximal value of one (meaning that the system consists of only degenerate flat bands).